Bat Removal Fish Hawk

 Fish Hawk Bat Removal

 Bats are night-flying creatures so they will likely be visible at night.
 If there’s a colony living in your attic or walls and leaving droppings behind, it can be pretty disturbing to see them flying around your house.
-They can also transmit diseases such as bat guano, which could cause serious health problems to people.
+Plus, they carry diseases that could potentially hurt people and spread through their waste products, like bat guano.

 Once you’ve confirmed a bat problem, it’s time to call for help from experts; if left untreated, these animals can cause serious damage and pose health risks.
-Bats may look harmless, but their guano is full of dangerous spores that can lead to histoplasmosis – an infection that often leads to flu-like symptoms at first with more severe respiratory issues later on down the road.
+Although bats look harmless, their guano can be full of harmful spores.
+This infection can cause histoplasmosis.
+It is a condition that often causes flu-like symptoms and worsens over time.
 AAAC Wildlife Removal can help you with any questions or concerns about bat control.

 Bat Extermination vs. Bat Removal